Sanjidakter/online-nursery-website/README.md

+# Project Name
 <div align="center">
-  <h1>Comprehensive Project README Template</h1>
+  <h1>E-Nursery</h1>
 </div>

 ---

-# Project Name

 ## Introduction

-Brief introduction or tagline about the project.
+Here you can buy trees & plants for decorating you garden and home.

 ## Project Description